bradselph/sbchecker/README.md

-Certainly!
-Below are the detailed instructions for setting up and using the SBChecker Discord bot:

 ### Prerequisites
 - A Discord account and a server where you have permissions to add bots.
 - Go programming language installed on your system.